performance appraisal

 Effective Performance Appraisals, Part 1

-• An understanding between employees and supervisors about current performance and future expectations.
+• An understanding between your employees and leadership about current performance and future expectations.

-• A sense of belonging by linking employee’s role to the company’s success.
+• A sense of belonging by linking employee roles to your company’s success.

 Performance Appraisals Focus Areas